open-compensation-token-license/license-token-website/wikisrc/blockchain-project-funding-and-staking.md

 ### Sustainable Development and Social Impact

 Blockchain's transparency offers rich opportunities for sustainable projects, likely attracting philanthropic and socially conscious investment.
+For more on this, explore [sustainable blockchain practices](https://www.license-token.com/wiki/sustainable-blockchain-practices).

 ## Conclusion